rgloginja1/blitter/README.md

-# blitter
+# Blitter
-A decentalised micro-blogging platform (smart contract)
+A decentalised micro-blogging platform